vinipx/faroxy/README.md

    - Ensure H2 console is accessible at `http://localhost:8080/h2-console`
    - Check application logs for database-related errors
    - Try clearing the in-memory database by restarting the application

-3. **JavaFX UI Issues**
-   - Ensure Java 17 or higher is installed
-   - For headless environments, use the web interface instead

 ## Contributing